 The American Kennel Club tells us that the pH level of our skin is different from that of our dogs.
 Our pH level ranges from 5.5–5.6, while dogs’ pH ranges from 6.2–7.4.
 Since Dove soap is made for human use, it’s formulated to match our skin’s pH level and not that of dogs’.

 Now that you know your dog needs to be washed with a dog shampoo, pick up a bottle at your local pet store or online.
-There are plenty of choices in dog shampoos, so take your time and choose a good one.
+Dog shampoos have plenty of choices, so take your time and choose a good one.

 If you’re shopping locally and can’t decide which shampoo to buy, ask the personnel at the pet store to help you find one that matches your dog’s fur type and needs.
 If you’re shopping online, read real customer reviews to find a suitable dog shampoo that’s well-rated.